SER Blog Customer Stories & Use Cases

 Connect Peppol with inbound invoice platforms and automate processes

-We’ve also discovered that we can submit eInvoices in Peppol using the BIS Billing format, which pairs perfectly with the eInvoice XRechnung format.
-To ensure a seamless process without interruptions, we also recommended picking up a modern, AI-powered DMS like Doxis to collect inbound eInvoices directly through the Peppol interface.
-This setup allows you to automate your inbox processing from start to finish.
+We’ve also found that eInvoices can be submitted via Peppol using the BIS Billing format, which is designed to meet European eInvoicing standards and aligns well with various national formats, such as the previously mentioned XRechnung in Germany and Factur-X in France.
+To ensure a seamless process without interruptions, we also recommended implementing a modern, AI-powered DMS like Doxis to collect incoming eInvoices directly through the Peppol interface.
+This setup allows you to automate your incoming invoice processing from start to finish.

 Ready to see the full benefits of a modern DMS?
 Get in touch!
 Our experts will be happy to walk you through our platform’s powerful eInvoicing capabilities.